In this 5-minute read:

 How can independent consultants apply for loan forgiveness?

-To receive forgiveness on your PPP loans, you’ll need to submit a PPP loan forgiveness application with your lender.
+If the above doesn’t apply to you, you’ll need to submit a PPP loan forgiveness application with your lender.
 They’ll help make sure that you get the right form.
 You’ll also just want to make sure that you apply for forgiveness within 10 months of the last day of your covered period.

 As you fill out your application, be sure to acquire all of the necessary documentation to help show where your funds went.
 This may be invoices, bank statements, cancelled checks—anything that helps show that you spent your funds appropriately.
 This process is pretty simple for self-employed individuals that choose to use all their PPP funds to “pay themselves.”